 Formulaic amounts are never to be trusted entirely.
 These don’t consider things like body weight, method of consumption, tolerance, needs, etc.

 There are general suggestions, but you should always start with a low dose and work yourself up until you know how it’ll affect you.

 To get you started, here’s the standard kratom dosage guide:

 For more detailed information, check out our dose calculator and guide.

 What Are the Side Effects of Kratom?

-Like we mentioned, there are some side effects associated with kratom.
-These tend to be minor and are usually associated with more significant amounts.
-If you use kratom long-term and in higher doses, you might face more severe side effects.
+As we mentioned, there are some side effects associated with kratom.
+These are minor and usually noticed when taking more significant amounts.
+However, if you use kratom long-term, and in higher doses, you might experience more severe side effects.

 More serious side effects include: